famchiyaque/Automata_IDMC/README.md

-# Word Validator Project
+# Implementation of Lexical Analysis

 ## Overview

 This project implements two distinct approaches to validating Elvish-inspired words:

-1. **Prolog Dictionary**: A logic-based implementation using finite state automata to validate words through explicit state transitions.
+1. **Prolog Dictionary**: A logic-based implementation using finite state automata to a set of words given from a small sample of Elvish Lord of the Rings words through explicit state transitions.
 2. **Python Regex Validator**: A pattern-matching implementation using regular expressions to validate words against predefined patterns.

 Both implementations serve the same purpose but showcase different programming paradigms and validation techniques.